kabyru/FaceToMIDI/README.md

 [A Beautiful Output Face Melody](https://soundcloud.com/kaleb-byrum/piano-melody-generated-by-gabe-newells-face)

 ## This Music Isn't My Taste.
 What's the Point of This?
-I created this project to test what musical capabilities could come from using OpenFace's facial recognition algorihm, and in turn, what musical applications could come from this computer vision innovation.
+I created this project to test what musical capabilities could come from using OpenFace's facial recognition algorithm, and in turn, what musical applications could come from this computer vision innovation.
 I plan to push this project further by implementing real-time musical output using a webcam stream, which opens a door of opportunities, including using facial action units as inputs to multiple musical instruments, vis-a-vis, a face orchestra!

 ## Let's work together!
 If you have interest in pushing this project further in a direction as mentioned above, feel free to fork and begin your own work!
 Feel free to contact me with ideas revolving around facial input musical applications, and together we can make something truly extraordinary.